 In collaboration with different organisations and institutions in International Arbitration/ADR, we provide tailor-made and dynamic training sessions or (e-)conferences.
-We arrange also interviews to cybersecurity experts un unveil topics of interest.
+We arrange also interviews with cybersecurity experts to unveil topics of interest.

-We elaborate practical material to guide you, such as infographics of measures on cybersecuirty, Procedural Order templates, radar of attacks, among others.
+We elaborate practical material and guidance focus on Arbitration/ADR proceedings, such as infographics explaining measures on cybersecurity, Procedural Order templates, radar of attacks, among others.

 We aim to keep you updated and analyse the recent news and developments in the field of Cybersecurity that impact International Arbitration and alternative dispute resolution systems.

 JOIN OUR TEAM!